 - Assisted in project production, debugging code and completing minor fixes for client approval.

-- Comfortable working in a fast-paced environment running two to three different projects at a time.
+- Comfortable working in a fast-paced environment, running two to three different projects simultaneously.

 - Fostered a collaborative design process with product managers, user researchers, and engineers to work toward strategic goals and feature requirements.